-Research indicates that driver distraction contributes to 20 to 30% of all collisions.
-Distracted drivers are three times more likely to be involved in a collision than attentive driver.
+Research indicates that driver distraction contributes to 20 to 30 per cent of all collisions.
+Distracted drivers are three times more likely to be involved in a collision than an attentive driver.
 A study of collisions involving distracted drivers found:

 - insects in the vehicle increased the risk by a factor of six;

-- reading, applying makeup and dialing a hand-held device tripled the odds, and
+- reading, applying makeup and dialling a hand-held device tripled the odds, and

 - listening and talking on a hand-held device increased the risk by 1.3 times.